 Research interests

-During my PhD, I developed a spatio-temporal hierarchical model based on fisheries data sources to map fish distribution.
+I developed an integrated spatio-temporal hierarchical model to map fish distribution.
 It feeds on massive catch declaration data and standardized fine-scale scientific survey data.
-It accounts for preferential sampling of the commercial data.
+It accounts for preferential sampling of the commercial declaration data.

 You’ll find some description of this approach in the following references:

-I also developped a statistical approach handling change of support for complex environmental data (zero-inflated data with long tails).
-It allows to combine aggregated massive data and fine scale survey data to map fish distribution.
+I also developed a statistical approach handling change of support for complex environmental data (zero-inflated data with long tails).
+It allows to combine (massive) areal-level data and point-level data to map fish distribution.

 Modelling mechanisms in hierarchical spatio-temporal models